Cicero Francis Lowe House

-Cicero Francis Lowe House is a historic home located at Winston-Salem, Forsyth County, North Carolina.
+Cicero Francis Lowe House is a historic home located in Winston-Salem, Forsyth County, North Carolina, United States.
 It was designed by architect Willard C. Northup and built in 1911.
 It is a two-story, Colonial Revival style frame dwelling.
 It features high chimneys with decorative caps, a high hipped roof, and a classical entrance with projecting semi-circular porch and Ionic order columns.

 It was listed on the National Register of Historic Places in 1984.